arkhipenko/esp32-mjpeg-multiclient-espcam-drivers/PlatformIO/README.md

 Switch to Platform IO menu then build and upload appropriate camera options

-If your cemera model is not listed - read on or try contracting me.
+If your cemera model is not listed - read on or try contacting me to create appropriate build option, device file and partition scheme.

+When firmware is running, connect to the WIFI AP it creates:

+- SSID: mjpeg-ap
+- Password: MJPEG123

+Provide WIFI credentials for your network

+Once connected, the MJPEG stream is available on: Stream Link: http://<your local network IP address>/mjpeg/1

+e.g.: Stream Link: http://192.168.122.132/mjpeg/1